smnorris/mit_onetool_data/Climate_Elevation/forDataBC/README.txt

 ## Elevation.csv

+### Title
+Elevation statistics for BC Census Subdivisions

 ### Description
-Elevation statistics (in meters) for BC Census Subdivisions.
-Values are derived from the Provincial Digital Elevation Model (DEM).
+Elevation statistics (in meters) for BC Census Subdivisions derived from the BC Digital Elevation Model (DEM).
+For each Census Subdivision, point, mean, max, and min elevations are included.
+Mean, max, min are calculated for the entire terrestrial portion of each Census Subdivision.
+Point elevations are for the reference point associated with the Census Subdivision.
 Negative elevation values indicate an area below sea level.

 ### Source